 If he is a Wise Parent, he will feel a little embarrassed, but he will not hesitate to scold his child.
 He will recognize that an opportunity exists for his child to learn some important lessons about life through acts of atonement.

 But if he is a Foolish Parent, he will ignore all evidence that is presented to him of his child’s guilt and will accuse the angry adults of ‘just hating’ his child for no good reason.
-He will focus, instead, on being loyal to his family members and trying to defend them from all outsiders, no matter what they might have done to earn the antipathy of strangers.
+He will focus solely on being loyal to his family members and on defending them from all outsider criticism, no matter what they might have done to arouse the justified anger of ‘strangers.’

 For 60 years, America has been a Foolish Parent re: the Arab-Israeli dispute.
 Because our ‘child’ has always been in the wrong, we now have a lot of people around the world hating us for our moral hypocrisy, who see us as an arrogant enemy of Justice.